Custom Actions for Integrated and Non-Integrated Apps

 Custom Application Action behavior

-• Uses credentials from connected app instance
+• Reuses credentials from the connected app instance.

 Custom Zluri Action behavior